The Issue

 - Working with the private sector partner and DCA to determine the most effective mechanisms for farmers and pyrethrum producer groups (including KFCs) to project the voice of growers in the pyrethrum value chain.

-DCA will play a vital role in the project by conducting a baseline study, monitoring all partner activities to ensure compliance with the work plan, and introducing the VSLA model to farmers through the Kentegra Farmer Community (KFC).
-Moreover, DCA will provide financial literacy training to enhance the farmers’ financial management skills.
-Additionally, DCA will support the pilot solar dryer subsidy scheme by reviewing the cost-share model, devising selection criteria, and selecting suitable supplier(s) for the project.
-Lastly, DCA will lead the implementation of Responsible Business Conduct (RBC) principles among all players in the value chain.
+DCA played a vital role in the project by conducting a baseline study, monitoring all partner activities to ensure compliance with the work plan, and introducing the VSLA model to farmers through the Kentegra Farmer Community (KFC).
+Moreover, DCA provided financial literacy training to enhance the farmers’ financial management skills.
+Additionally, DCA supported the pilot solar dryer subsidy scheme by reviewing the cost-share model, devising selection criteria, and selecting suitable supplier(s) for the project.
+Lastly, DCA lead the implementation of Responsible Business Conduct (RBC) principles among all players in the value chain.

 About the project